What Does it Mean to Study Computer Networking?

 Information Systems Administrator

 Information systems administrators assist with the design, delivery, and maintenance of an information technology infrastructure within the organization.
 The person assists in strategic planning and in evaluating and recommending services, products, and projects.
 The job involves assisting in the planning, development, implementation, and maintenance of the information platform.
 The information platform might include Web servers and services, technological applications, and interactive applications.
-Administrators also provide instruction, user aids, and assistance in problem solving for library IT applications.
+Administrators also supply instruction, user aids, and assistance in problem solving for library IT applications.

 The network technician generally services network computers and troubleshoots for potential problems.
 Network technicians often work the help-desk services to repair or upgrade computers.
 Technicians need to be familiar with the different operating systems such as Microsoft, Novell, and Unix, as well as the basics of computer networking.

-Companies of all sizes have networks and need knowledgeable individuals to manage those networks, but those companies that cannot afford, or do not require a full-time administrator, might contract with a computer company that provides administrative services.
+Companies of all sizes have networks and need knowledgeable individuals to manage those networks, but those companies that cannot afford, or do not require a full-time administrator, might contract with a computer company that offers administrative services.
 Computer networking presents an outstanding opportunity for the skilled professional or entrepreneur to work with a variety of companies to set up or possibly maintain a network.

 Computer Networking Instructor

 The increasing use of computer networks has created a need for more instructors who have a solid networking background and can teach those skills to students.
-Unlike in some other academic fields, one need not have a doctoral degree in computer networking to become a computer networking instructor.
+Unlike in some other academic fields, one need not have a doctoral degree in computer networking to be a computer networking instructor.
 Although community colleges and four-year schools might prefer instructors to have a master's degree, for-profit and certification schools usually only require substantial experience in the profession.
 It is also a way to remain a working professional while supplementing an income and contributing to the growth of the profession.

 More Computer Networking Career